-Animal studies have also identified an involvement of excess prenatal glucocorticoids in increased risks for intrauterine growth retardation, adult cardiovascular disease and permanent changes in glucocorticoid receptor density, neurotransmitter turnover and behavior at exposures below the teratogenic dose range.
+Animal studies have also identified an involvement of excess prenatal glucocorticoids in increased risks for intrauterine growth retardation, adult cardiovascular disease and permanent changes in glucocorticoid receptor density, neurotransmitter turnover and behaviour at exposures below the teratogenic dose range.

-Administration of formoterol/budesonide combination in pregnant women should only be considered if the expected benefit to the mother is greater than any possible risk to the fetus.
+During pregnancy, FORACORT FORTE Inhaler should only be used when the benefits outweigh the potential risks.
 The lowest effective dose of budesonide needed to maintain adequate asthma control should be used.